donphi/slidev/README.md

 ### Export to PDF

-Click the **Export PDF** button to open the print view.
+Click the **Export PDF** button.
+The server uses Slidev's built-in export with Playwright/Chromium.
-Use your browser's print dialog (Ctrl/Cmd + P) to save as PDF.

 ### Download Markdown